Navigators USA: History

 In 2003, Navigators USA was founded by a group of volunteers serving children in need in East Harlem, New York.
 They wanted to offer a Scouting experience for boys and girls that was non-discriminatory and secular.
 They felt there was a need for an alternative organization that approached Scouting from a different perspective than the established organizations.

 Robin Bossert started the Navigators after facing a moral dilemma.
 The Boy Scouts of America, besides not allowing girls or gay youth, also required that boys believe in a supreme being.
 Due to these exclusionary practices, Bossert created the alternative Scouting group that would become the Navigators USA.

 In the fall of 2010 a 188-page Navigators guidebook was completed and the new group became public.
 Bossert credits the guidebook for an increase in current interest.
 Not only does the guidebook teach outdoor skills it also has all the information to start Navigators.

 In 2011, incumbent Mayor of New York City Michael Bloomberg stated at a fund-raiser at Christie's that "by belonging to the Navigators, boys and girls get the guidance and adult-supervised adventure that only Scouting can offer—in an atmosphere free of any stigma about sexual orientation.
 And as a proud Eagle Scout who has publicly told the Boy Scouts to change their wrong-headed anti-gay policy, I say 'Amen' to that!"

-The first Navigators Chapter in the United Kingdom started in January 2014 in Kingskerswell, Devon.
-With subsequent groups now also opened up in Cornwall, Devon, Hereford, Kent and Yorkshire and many more either as entire new groups or transferring over from mainstream Scouting Associations.

 In 2017, Navigators USA won a $9,500 grant for the completion of their Badge Book.

+UK Navigators

+The first Navigators Chapter in the United Kingdom started in January 2014 in Kingskerswell, Devon, with groups subsequently opened in Cornwall, Devon, Hereford, Kent and Yorkshire.
+In 2019, there were five Navigator groups operating in England.